You should visit your health care provider regularly, even if you feel healthy. The purpose of these visits is to:

-- If you have high cholesterol, diabetes, heart disease, kidney problems, or certain other conditions, you may need to be checked more often.
+- You have high cholesterol, diabetes, heart disease, kidney problems, or certain other health conditions

 - Colonoscopy every 10 years

-You may need a colonoscopy more often if you have risk factors for colon cancer, such as:
+You may need a colonoscopy more often if you have risk factors for colorectal cancer, such as:

 - Ulcerative colitis